Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-overrides.md

 ### 5. Add content after menu items

-If you want to add something after the menu items, you need to use `afterVerticalNavMenuContent` prop with the `Layout` component.
+If you want to add something after the menu items, you need to use the `afterVerticalNavMenuContent` prop with the `Layout` component.

 The value accepted by this prop is: